So ... It looks like I lack that talent of Look&Feel stuff. I've been trying to make something fancy but I just couldn't.

 17 Degrees

-Europe, The Far East, Parts of the USA
+Europe, The Far East, Parts of the

 Umm Al-Qura Committee